Registered Nurse to Bachelor of Science in Nursing (RN-B.S.N.) Program

 - Compliance with the Angelo State University Honor Code

-Students who have an interruption in the normal progression of their nursing studies as a result of withdrawal from a nursing course(s) in more than one semester, earning a grade lower than C in a required nursing or science course, or not being in compliance with other progression standards will no longer be enrolled in the B.S.N. program.
-Individuals who request and are approved for readmission to the B.S.N. program may be reinstated only once.
+Students who have an interruption in the normal progression of their nursing studies as a result of withdrawing from nursing course(s) for more than one long semester, earning a grade lower than C in a required nursing or science course, or not being in compliance with other progression standards will no longer be enrolled in the RN-B.S.N. program.
+Individuals who request and are approved for readmission to the RN-B.S.N. program may be reinstated only once.
 Recommendation from the nursing faculty and an overall grade point average of 2.5 or better are required for readmission.
 Readmission is on a “space available” basis.
-Please complete and submit the B.S.N.
+Please complete and submit the RN-B.S.N.
 Readmission Application to begin the readmission process before the deadline -

 - Summer/fall term reentry - March 15